logo

 Dealing With Carpal Tunnel Syndrome

-Carpal Tunnel Syndrome affects millions of people in the Unites States.
-In your wrist their are 8 bones that create a U shaped channel that holds a number of tendons as well as your meridian nerve.
-This channel is known as the carpal tunnel.
-Your median nerve gives you your sensation on the palm side of your first 3 ½ fingers.
-Chiropractic adjustment treatments can help alleviate pain.
+Carpal Tunnel Syndrome (CTS) impacts millions of individuals across the United States.
+Within your wrist, there are eight bones that form a U-shaped channel, which houses various tendons and the median nerve.
+This channel is referred to as the carpal tunnel.
+The median nerve is responsible for providing sensation to the palm side of your first three and a half fingers.
+Chiropractic adjustment treatments may offer relief from the associated pain.

-If this nerve sensation is compressed or irritated as it travels through the carpal tunnel causes the condition known as Carpal Tunnel Syndrome (CTS).
-CTS is the most common nerve entrapment, it impacts roughly 3-5% of the general population.
-On average woman are affected two or three times more frequently than men.
-Carpal tunnel syndrome most often affects adults in the age range of 45-60.
+When this nerve sensation is compressed or irritated as it navigates through the carpal tunnel, it leads to the development of Carpal Tunnel Syndrome.
+CTS is the most prevalent form of nerve entrapment, affecting approximately 3-5% of the general population.
+Statistically, women are affected two to three times more often than men.
+Carpal Tunnel Syndrome predominantly occurs in adults aged 45 to 60.

 Risk Factors of CTS